Measurement of Neutrino Masses from Relative Velocities

 The correlation function provides a local operational procedure to measure the dipole,

 where $N$ is appropriate normalization.
 The dipole term can be extracted from this anisotropic correlation as in Eq.(\ref{eq:xi_exp}).
 Taking the Fourier transform then yields the power spectrum dipole.
-The error bar is easier to specify for the power spectrum than the correlation function, since $k$-bins are statistically independent.
+The error bar is easier to specify for the power spectrum than the correlation function, since $k$ bins are statistically independent.
 The transformation from real space to redshift space does not change our error estimate because the dipole is orthogonal to the effect of redshift distortion, which is a quadrupole distortion.

 In Fig.~\ref{fig:crosspk}, we plot the expected error bars of the angular-dependent CDM-neutrino cross power spectrum for a survey with volume $V_s=1.0h^{-3}\mathrm{Gpc}^3$ and $n_g \Delta b=2.4\times10^{-2}h^3\mathrm{Mpc}^{-3}$.
-This corresponds to an all-sky survey out to redshift $z<0.2$, comparable to the SDSS main sample volume, but with a tenfold higher galaxy sampling density, about the density of HIPASS galaxies\cite{Zwaan:2003}.
+This corresponds to an all-sky survey out to redshift $z<0.2$, comparable to the sloan digital sky survey (SDSS) main sample volume, but with a tenfold higher galaxy sampling density, about the density of HIPASS galaxies \cite{Zwaan:2003}.
 The two populations of galaxies could be, for example, a deep optical survey and an HI survey at low redshifts.
-Alternatively, the second tracer might be obtained by a non-linear weighting of the same density field such as the cosmic tide field\cite{2012arXiv1202.5804P}.
+Alternatively, the second tracer might be obtained by a nonlinear weighting of the same density field such as the cosmic tide field \cite{2012arXiv1202.5804P}.

 We proceed to calculate the error on the neutrino mass measurement using a Fisher matrix estimate.
-We use five $k$ bins ($k$=0.059, 0.12, 0.24, 0.47, 0.94 $h$/Mpc) in Fig.~\ref{fig:crosspk}.
-Modes with smaller $k$ are not used because MBPT is not a very good approximation unless the background velocity comes from scales larger than the $k$-mode.
+We use five $k$ bins ($k=0.059$, 0.12, 0.24, 0.47, 0.94 $h$/Mpc) in Fig.~\ref{fig:crosspk}.
+Modes with smaller $k$ are not used because MBPT is not a very good approximation unless the background velocity comes from scales larger than the $k$ mode.
 We fit for two parameters: a multiplicative (relative) galaxy bias $\Delta b$, treated as a nuisance parameter, and a neutrino mass, and marginalize the result over the relative bias.
 The result is given in Table ~\ref{tab:mnu_error} for the four different neutrino masses.
 Existing galaxy redshift data may result in a detection for optimistic neutrino mass and bias parameters.
 Future surveys can measure the neutrino masses precisely.